 |😀 Personable: A good agent is friendly and patient, not rude or irritable.|

-The best real estate agents have a proven track record and years of experience.
-Look for an agent that has worked in the industry for a minimum of two years.
+The best real estate agents have a positive professional reputation, a proven track record, and years of experience.
+Look for an agent that has worked in the real estate industry for at least two years.

 How to check experience level

 Ask the agent for a list of recent and past sales.
-This data should come from the multiple listing service (MLS) — a database most agents use to market and sell homes.
+The data they give you should come from the multiple listing service (MLS) — a database most agents use to market and sell homes.

-Meet with agents who have experience working with other buyers or sellers in your price range.
-An agent that specializes in million-dollar home sales isn’t the best fit if you’re looking to sell a $300,000 house, regardless of their experience level.
+Meet with agents who’ve worked with other buyers or sellers in your price range.
+An agent or brokerage firm specializing in million-dollar home sales isn’t the best fit if you need to sell a $300,000 house, regardless of their experience level.